 Tempered glass is often used in applications where using standard glass could pose a potential danger.
-Tempered glass is stronger than standard glass and does not shatter into large shards when broken, this is important because it can greatly minimize potential danger in the case of a break.
+Tempered glass is stronger than standard glass and does not shatter into large shards when broken.
+This is important, because it can greatly minimize potential danger in the case of a break.
 Manufactured through a process of extreme heating and rapid cooling, tempered glass is much harder than normal glass.

 In the case that tempered glass does break, it shatters into small pebbles that are void of dangerous, sharp edges.
 As tempered glass is considered to be much safer than normal glass, you may often here it referred to as safety glass or toughened glass.
-Tempered glass has a wide variety of uses and you’ll find in just about everywhere.
+Tempered glass has a wide variety of uses that you’ll find just about everywhere.
 In fact, the shower doors in your bathroom or the side glass on a motor vehicle are examples of tempered glass.

 If you’re not sure whether or not your project or item should involve tempered or another kind of glass, feel free to contact us and we’ll walk you through some of the ins and outs regarding applicability, pricing, availability, et cetera.

 Visit our “Get a Quote” section for instant online pricing.